devshreebharatia/LeetCode-Problems/README.md

 Identifying these problems:
 a.
 Sequential iteration of a data structure
-b. for identifying contiguous sequence of elements(Eg: a subarray)
+b.
+For identifying contiguous sequence of elements(Eg: a subarray)
 c.
 Usually used with strings, arrays and linked lists
 d.
 While trying to find min, max, longest subarray, shortest subarray,somethings is contained within a DS.